Research Data Management

 Lack of planning at the start of a project can cause problems (and much more work!) later on.
 Think of data management as a time investment to make sure that the data you collect is used effectively and remains usable over time.

 Watch this video by the NYU Health Sciences Library as an example of poor data management and take some brief notes on any mistakes you spot.
-When you’re done, check the answers at the bottom of this page.
+When you’re done, compare your notes with our answers underneath.

 Organising data